Coronavirus: How are lotteries around the world being affected?

 Will the lottery stop?

-The easiest and safest way to play at the current time is online.
+Despite the easing of lockdown restrictions it's still easier and safer to play online.
 You can play online from home at a time that is convenient for you.
 There is no chance of your numbers getting lost or damaged as there is a permanent digital record of your entry, and you will be notified by email if you win so you do not even have to check the results.

 Can I still play in advance?